FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/consulting-ab-testing.md

 # Introduction

 Although I've focused much more on the ML side of consulting projects—and I really enjoy it—I've often had to dust off my statistician hat to measure how well the algorithms I build actually perform.
 Most of my experience in this area has been in verifying that recommendation engines, once deployed, truly deliver value.
-In this article, I'll explore some key themes in AB Testing, though I'll leave out the specifics of assessing recommendation engines.
+In this article, I'll explore some key themes in AB Testing.
+While, I tried to be as general as possible, I did drill down on specific concepts that are particularly salient to recommender systems.

 I thoroughly enjoy the "measurement science" behind these challenges; it's a great reminder that classic statistics is far from obsolete.
 In practice, it also lets us make informed claims based on simulations, even if formal proofs aren't immediately available.
 I've also included some helpful simulations.